 Forward-Facing Car Seat - Children 2 years and older, or those who have outgrown the rear-facing weight or height limits for their car seat, should be placed in a forward-facing car seat.
 This car seat should contain a harness and be used without fail.
 It should still be placed in the backseat of your vehicle.

-Booster Seat - Once a child is above the forward-facing limit for weight or height for their car seat, they should use a belt-positioning booster seat in the backseat until the vehicle lap and shoulder belt fit properly, which is typical between 8 and 12 years old.
+Booster Seat - Once a child is above the forward-facing limit for weight or height for their car seat, they should use a belt-positioning booster seat in the backseat until the vehicle lap and shoulder belt fit properly, which is typically between 8 and 12 years old.

 Seat Belt - When the vehicle seat belt fits your child properly, they should use the vehicle lap and shoulder belt.
 Typically, the vehicle’s seat belt can be used on children when they reach a height of 4 feet 9 inches tall.
 Your child should still remain in the back seat until he or she is 13 years old.